Using Web View Steps

 Creating a Web View Step

-The “Web Content” editor at right will contain some starter HTML, including CSS styles.
+In full HTML mode, you can specify the entire HTML document, including CSS and JavaScript.
+The editor at right will contain some starter HTML, including CSS styles.
 Use this as a launching point, or replace it with your own web content.

 Using Sample Web View Steps